-- Mills Hall (Mosse Humanities, 455 N. Park Street) seats 700 with an optional 72 extra seats normally housed under the stage.
+- Mills Concert Hall (George L. Mosse Humanities Building, 455 N. Park Street) seats 700 with an optional 72 extra seats normally housed under the stage.

-- Morphy Hall (Mosse Humanities, 455 N. Park Street) has a capacity of 170 and is used primarily for student solo and small ensemble recitals.
+- Morphy Recital Hall (George L. Mosse Humanities Building, 455 N. Park Street) has a capacity of 170 and is used primarily for student solo and small ensemble recitals.

-- Music Hall (925 Bascom, the historic clock tower building at the foot of Bascom Hill), a proscenium theater with a capacity of 380, is the home of University Opera and also hosts a variety of solo and chamber performances.
+- Music Hall (925 Bascom Hill, the historic clock tower building at the foot of Bascom Hill), a proscenium theater with a capacity of 380, is the home of University Opera and also hosts a variety of solo and chamber performances.